| Title: | Mutation Models for Pedigree Likelihood Computations |

 the overall mutation rate under the additional restraint that the model is

-bounded by afreq
+bounded by afreq.

 Thore Egeland.

-isStationary(mutmat, afreq = NULL) isReversible(mutmat, afreq = NULL) isBounded(mutmat, afreq = NULL) isLumpable(mutmat, lump) alwaysLumpable(mutmat)
+isStationary(mutmat, afreq = NULL) isReversible(mutmat, afreq = NULL) isBounded(mutmat, afreq = NULL) isLumpable(mutmat, lump) alwaysLumpable(mutmat)isStationary(mutmat, afreq = NULL) isReversible(mutmat, afreq = NULL) isBounded(mutmat, afreq = NULL) isLumpable(mutmat, lump) alwaysLumpable(mutmat)

 mutmat |